Gavin Friday: Collaborations

-In 1983 Friday appeared on the title track of Dave Ball's In Strict Tempo.

-In 1984, Friday collaborated with cult English post-punk group The Fall, on three tracks: "Copped It" and "Stephen Song" appeared on the album The Wonderful and Frightening World of The Fall, and "Clear Off!" was a track on the "Call For Escape Route" EP.
+In 1983, Friday appeared on the title track of Dave Ball's In Strict Tempo.
+In 1984, he collaborated with cult English post-punk group The Fall, on three tracks: "Copped It" and "Stephen Song" appeared on the album The Wonderful and Frightening World of The Fall, and "Clear Off!" was a track on the "Call For Escape Route" EP.
 On all three tracks, Friday and Fall singer Mark E. Smith alternated vocals, occasionally backing each other up.
 In the same year Friday provided vocals for the track "The Tenderness of Wolves" on the album Scatology by Coil.

-Twelve years later, Friday collaborated with The Heads (former members of the Talking Heads minus David Byrne) on a song called "Blue Blue Moon."
-This was included as the last of 12 tracks on The Heads' 1996 album No Talking, Just Head.
+Twelve years later, Friday collaborated with the Heads (former members of Talking Heads minus David Byrne) on a song called "Blue Blue Moon."
+This was included as the last of 12 tracks on the Heads' 1996 album No Talking, Just Head.
 The song is credited to Gavin Friday, Chris Frantz, Jerry Harrison, T. "Blast" Murray and Tina Weymouth.

 In 2010, Friday collaborated with David Ball again on a cover of Suicide's "Ghost Rider" for the Alan Vega 70th Birthday Limited Edition EP Series.
 In 2011, he contributed a cover version of "The Fly" to AHK-toong BAY-bi Covered, a tribute album to U2's Achtung Baby.
 In 2013, Friday collaborated with Shannon McNally on the traditional "Tom's Gone to Hilo" for the Sea shanty-compilation Son of Rogues Gallery: Pirate Ballads, Sea Songs & Chanteys (2013).

+Personal life

+Friday lived for many years in a house on Vico Road, Killiney, a southern suburb of Dublin, next door to Bono and his wife Ali Hewson; he is godfather to their daughter, actress Eve Hewson.
+Around 2021, he moved to the south Dublin suburb of Rathmines.

+Following the release of his 2024 album Ecce Homo, Friday came out as queer.